WinPrint

-winprint - Advanced source code and text file printing for PowerShell.
+winprint - Advanced source code and text file printing for terminals (all platforms) and Windows/macOS GUIs.

 User’s Guide